Akemi Alink-Yamamoto was born in Japan. From the age of three, she received music lessons. Two years later, she began taking piano lessons.

-Akemi won prizes in national and international piano competitions and played in important halls such as Suntory Hall and Tokyo Opera City Recital Hall.
-Since 2010, she plays regularly in Munetsugu Hall in Nagoya.
+Akemi won prizes in national and international piano competitions and performed in important halls.
+Since 2010, she has been playing regularly in Munetsugu Hall in Nagoya in Japan.

-Akemi Alink-Yamamoto is a Board member of the Alink-Argerich Foundation.
-She attended more than 100 competitions over the past 14 years.
-She has been a jury member at international piano and chamber music competitions in France, Lithuania, Brazil, and the USA, and she frequently gives advice to young pianists and competition organizers.
+Akemi Alink-Yamamoto is a board member of the Alink-Argerich Foundation.
+She attended more than 100 competitions over the past 17 years.
+She has been invited as a jury member at international piano and chamber music competitions in Brazil, France, Italy, Lithuania, Spain, and the US, and she frequently gives advice to young pianists and competition organizers.